 Rather than a “bricks and mortar” museum, VAAAM presents curated materials from US and international repositories to visualize, analyze, and contextualize Asian American art history.
 VAAAM facilitates the discussion of key topics emerging from the developing discourse of digital art history, American art, national and international standards for museum and institutional collection sharing, and digital access while fostering the transnational narrative of Asian American art.

-We are proud to launch VAAAM with Art Design Chicago.
-The museum features dynamic interactive peer-reviewed narratives on Asian American art, history, and culture.
+The virtual museum features dynamic interactive peer-reviewed narratives on Asian American art, history, and culture.
 The curated images, audio, and video components provide researchers, art educators, and the general public with exciting perspectives on Asian American art.